Discover CXPACKET: Top 5 Reasons

 Benchmarking and Testing

-Test and benchmark your workloads and queries often to spot any bottlenecks and performance problems.
-To record information about how queries were executed, use tools like SQL Server Profiler or Extended Events.
+Test and benchmark your workloads and queries often to spot bottlenecks and performance problems.
+Use tools like SQL Server Profiler or Extended Events to record information about how queries were executed.

 Consult Specialists

-Consider speaking with seasoned database administrators or SQL Server performance specialists who can offer solutions that are customized for your particular setup if this waits to be an issue.
+If this issue persists, consider speaking with seasoned database administrators or SQL Server performance specialists who can offer customized solutions for your particular setup.

 Conclusion